HITECHCRIME/HC_OVERVIEW/README.md

 - TikTok -> clues for puzzles for the audience (cryptic account)
 - mystery teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
 - mystery teaser 02 (fb) part 2/2 -> go through socials to piece the message together
+- Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
+- Distort the timeline.

 # Ideas for video releases